nichannah/gaussian-filter/README.md

 This code is being used to smooth out the 'blockiness' which can be seen when doing conservative interpolation of data from a coarse to fine grids.

-Masking is handled in the following way:
+Masking is intended to be conservative and is handled in the following way:

 * Masked points are skipped in the convolution, their value will be unchanged.
 * Input points which are masked have weight 0 in the kernel. i.e. the kernel is effectively masked.